 When you’re looking for a drug treatment facility, keep in mind that some rehabs only offer outpatient services while others are only for inpatient treatment.
 Some drug treatment centers focus more on a Christian or spiritual treatment program than a 12-step program, and others have programs that focus more on the underlying causes of addiction rather than focusing solely on the addiction itself.
 It’s a good idea to speak with a treatment professional and discuss your options for treatment.
 Many addicts have a dual diagnosis, which means that they have underlying conditions such as bipolar disorder or other medical conditions that should be treated at the same time the patient is in drug or alcohol treatment.

 Another important factor that goes into choosing the right rehab center will be the cost involved in treatment.
 The cost of a treatment facility can reflect how good or how poor a rehab center’s treatment is.
-Free treatment facilities or those operated by the state that offer free treatment for patients may not be as effective as those that charge for treatment.
+Free treatment facilities or those operated by the state that offers free treatment for patients may not be as effective as those that charge for treatment.
 One reason for this is that state funds are limited, which can affect treatment and the type of services offered.
 Keep in mind that some treatment and help is better than no help at all, and just because a treatment center may be expensive, that doesn’t mean it’s effective.
 It pays to do your homework or have someone you trust to assist you in finding a drug treatment facility that will work for you.
 Some points to consider when investigating a drug treatment center include:

 - Inpatient outpatient services